Acquaformosa: Language

 While Italian is spoken by residents of Acquaformosa, the Arbëresh language is still widely spoken by the local population.
 Arbëresh is derived from 15th century Albanian, as it was spoken when the original immigrants fled Albania at the beginning of the 16th century.
 The language has since evolved, absorbing many Italian phrases and idioms, and is distinctly different from modern Albanian.

+Notable people

+The following are notable people from or connected to Acquaformosa: